GoogleChrome/ip-protection/Masked-Domain-List.md

 1dmp.io                                          | CleverData                                                     | Not Impacted By Script Blocking
 clevertap-prod.com                               | CleverTap                                                      | Not Impacted By Script Blocking
 clevertap.com                                    | CleverTap                                                      | Not Impacted By Script Blocking
+leanplum.com                                     | CleverTap                                                      | Not Impacted By Script Blocking
 clicmanager.fr                                   | ClicManager                                                    | Not Impacted By Script Blocking
 clickcertain.com                                 | ClickCertain                                                   | Not Impacted By Script Blocking
 clickdimensions.com                              | ClickDimensions                                                | Not Impacted By Script Blocking